abpframework/abp/docs/en/Community-Articles/2022-11-28-ef-bulk-operations/POST.md

 }
 ```

 > There is no need to take an action for bulk inserting.
 You can use `InsertManyAsync` method of repository instead of creating a new method for it if you don't have a custom logic.
-It'll use new bulk inserting feature autmatically since it's available in EF Core 7.0.
+It'll use new bulk inserting feature automatically since it's available in EF Core 7.0.